 In short, it’s not possible to say definitively how much you will make when working as a traveler in a given state.
 However, below is information that will give you an idea of which states typically offer the best money to travel nurses, as well as which typically offer the least.

-This information is taken from a Nurse Journal’s article, titled “Travel Nursing Careers & Salary Outlook.”
+This salary information is taken from ZipRecruiter, a leading online resource in hiring, pay, and benefits.
+We’ve taken the hourly pay they provided, and then calculated what you would make in a year working each week for three 12-hour shifts.
 It’s important to note that this list does not factor in the extensive benefits associated with travel nurse positions—only the base pay reported in terms of yearly salary.

 5 Highest-Paying States for Travel Nurses

 Often touted as the reason nurses leave permanent staff jobs to travel the country is how much money one can earn by working shorter assignments in new places.
 But which states will give you the best bang for your buck?
 The true income of a travel nurse is multi-factorial, but helpful trends do appear over time.
 Here are the five states that typically pay travel nurses the most: